rahulg-101/Implementation-of-Paper---FaceForensics-Learning-to-Detect-Manipulated-Facial-Images--DeepFakes/README.md

 8. **Experimentation Notebook**: Contains serialized code for experimenting with the project components.
 9. **Web Application**: Provides a user-friendly interface built with Gradio for uploading images and obtaining predictions.

+## Experiment Tracking

+This project utilizes `Weights and Biases (W&B)` for tracking experiments, tuning hyperparameters, and monitoring model performance.
+W&B provides a user-friendly interface for visualizing and analyzing experiment results, making it easier to iterate and optimize the model.

 ## Prerequisites

 - Python 3.7 or higher